Most operators mid-transition don't need a diagnosis. They need an independent read their ownership group will accept.

 The Strategic Growth Assessment was built to close that gap.
-Six weeks.
+Four to six weeks.
 Four diagnostic domains.
 One honest placement on the Evolution Ladder — and a prioritized roadmap for what needs to change and in what order.

 Where you sit relative to your competitive set.
 How the market actually prices what you're selling — not how you describe it on the website, but how buyers and competitors experience it.